andy02chen/airtable_clone/README.md

 [ ] Just focus on the main page with table, columns, and cells.

 DO NEXT
+[ ] Editing cells, and tabbing across everything should be smooth

 [ ] In each base, I can create tables.

-[ ] Be able to dynamically add columns.

-[ ] Editing cells, and tabbing across everything should be smooth
+[ ] Loading when adding rows or columns

 [ ] Creating a new table will show default rows and columns.
 User fakerjs for data